Families, friends grieve for Oregon college massacre victims

 Larry Levine, 67, was a college English instructor with a love of fly-fishing.
-Lucero Alcaraz, 19, was an honours student with hopes of becoming a paediatric nurse.
+Lucero Alcaraz, 19, was an honors student with hopes of becoming a pediatric nurse.
 Rebecka Carnes, 18, was a teenager fresh out of high school, excited about her future.

 A photo of a smiling Carnes posted to social media on Friday showed her holding up a sign on graduation day that read, "And so the adventure begins..."